Occultation Portal

 Occult Watcher Cloud (OWC).

-We would like to thank Lucky Star Project/LIRA - Observatoire de Paris PSL (France), Instituto de Astrofísica de Andalucía (Spain) and The Federal University of Technology – Paraná (Brasil) for their support of this project.
+We would like to thank Lucky Star Project/LIRA - Observatoire de Paris PSL (France), Paris Astronomical Data Centre (PADC), Direction Informatique de l’Observatoire de Paris (DIO), Instituto de Astrofísica de Andalucía (Spain), and The Federal University of Technology – Paraná (Brasil) for their support of this project.

-Support for hardware and infrastructure is made available through the following institutions: Paris (France): PADC - Paris Astronomical Data Centre, and DIO - Data and Information Observatory at Observatoire de Paris PSL.
+Hardware, maintenance, development, and infrastructure support: Paris (France): PADC - Paris Astronomical Data Centre, and DIO - Direction Informatique de l’Observatoire de Paris at Observatoire de Paris PSL.
 Granada (Spain): IAA-CSIC - Instituto de Astrofísica de Andalucía.

 This page is based on the Lowell Minor Planet Services' About Page.